ncbi/CF-random_software/README.md

 range_fs_pairs_all.txt (This file is required for reading the fold-switching region in refernece and predicted structures.
 Users should check the region before running this mode.) <br>

 * Generated output files: <br>
+Predicted files from deep and random MSAs are deposited in 'successed_prediction' directory, and ensembles were in 'additional_sampling' foldser. <br>
+If CF-random fails to find the selected random MSA, all generated files will be in 'failed_prediction' directory. <br><br>
 TM-score plot of whole structure: TMscore_fs-region_full-MSA_2oug_C.png <br>
 TM-score plot of fold-switching region: TMscore_full-MSA_2oug_C.png <br>
 TM-score plot of fold-switching region with label of prediction rank: TMscore_fs-region_full-MSA_2oug_C_label.png <br>